Time to read: 8 minutes, 38 seconds

 Want to see more details?

-If you're looking for more information about your VM, select it from the list and click the eye button at the top.
+If you're looking for more information about your VM, click its name in the list.

 - Go to the Nodes page again.
 Did the number of available resources change?